-4. COLLECTION FUND ADJUSTMENT ACCOUNT
+3. COLLECTION FUND ADJUSTMENT ACCOUNT - COUNCIL TAX

-The introduction of agency accounting for Council Tax has necessitated the establishment of the Collection Fund Adjustment Account.
+The introduction of agency accounting for Council Tax necessitated the establishment of a Collection Fund Adjustment Account.
 The difference between the Council Tax income included in the Comprehensive Income and Expenditure Statement on page 23, and the amount required by regulation to be credited to the General Fund is taken to the Collection Fund Adjustment Account, and included as a reconciling item on the Movement in Reserves Statement on page 22.